slesinger/georamos/docs/applets.md

 When an applet is executed, it will always redownload its code from georam.
 It can, and it is advised, to store its state data in a seq file in georam.

 Start address to execute applet must be the start of the code.

+Applet can be executed separately.
+It may depend on functions from Georamos and may source data from georam.